STOIE/recipes/recipes/laksa/README.md

 #### Method

-1. Mix the papain into the meet.
-1. Mix cornstarch into shaoxing wine to make a slurry.
+1. Add all the ingredients to a blender.
+1. Blend into a smooth paste, adding a little water if necessary.
+1. This can then be frozen or used as needed.

 ### Chilli Sambal